Skip to main content

 Before you start

 • Prepare a CSV file with at least one phone or email column.
-Add any extra columns (such as name, plan, or appointment_date) that you want to reuse in your messages.
+Add extra columns (such as name, plan, or appointment_date) to personalize messages.

-• Decide which AI Agent should answer the conversations created by the campaign.
-You’ll need to select it during setup.
+• Choose which AI Agent handles replies.
+You select it during setup.

 Step 1 - Set up the campaign